jessielimzhimin/Wrapper-based-Feature-Selection-with-PMAOA/README.md

 2. **Mutation and Restarting phase (alternating by generation)**
    - **Mutation:** uses two randomly selected peers and an optional delayed-leader term to promote diversity while keeping search direction.
-   - **Restarting:** randomly reinitializes a portion of dimensions (default 30%) to escape stagnation.
+   - **Restarting:** randomly reinitializes a portion of dimensions to escape stagnation.

 Dynamic boundary handling is applied to ensure all decision variables remain in the valid range.